tbird20d/grabserial/continuous_logging.md

 Sep 09 08:51:12 myhostname GrabSerial[11475]: Keeping quiet on stdout
 Sep 09 08:51:12 myhostname GrabSerial[11475]: Use Control-C to stop...
 ```
+### Summary

+We now have grabserial running as a service.
+It will start on system boot-up if and when the device is present.
+It will stop the service if the device is removed.

 ---